marioa/trieste/introduction.md

 ----

-## Software/Data Carpentry
+## The Carpentries

-* Been going since 1998.
+* Have been going since 1998
-* Teaching basic lab skills for research computing.
+* Teach basic skills for research computing
-* Teach the basic *principles*.
+* Focus on the basic *principles*
-* We will not teach you to program in days.
+* Cannot teach you to program in 2 days but:
-  * Provide you enough to get started.
+  * Provide you with enough to get started
-  * Hopefully motivate you to learn more.
+  * Hopefully, motivate you to learn more
-* Typically we type and you follow.
+* Typically instructor types and you follow

---
+---

 ## Postit notes